simonlourson/gcp-terraform-fastapi/README.md

 <!--StartFragment-->

-# Implementation of a fastAPI application on GCP.
+# Implementation of a FastAPI application on GCP using Terraform
-# Deploying the infrastructure using Terraform.

 <!--StartFragment-->

 ## How to deploy the API

-<u>From Google Cloud portal:</u>
+#### From Google Cloud portal:</u>

 1. Create a project in Google Cloud Platform named this way : \<application>-\<environment>-\<region>.
 Example : gcpfastapi-dev-west-europe1
    For the part concerning the region, please use the exact name of the desired region from <https://cloud.google.com/compute/docs/regions-zones>.

 2. From this project, create a service account, named as you like.
 You must grant him ownership rights over the project.
 Save a service account key in json format and store it locally in the keyvault software of your choice.